nikhil-pitta/Predicting-AMZN/README.md

 # Stat198Final
-Using Sentiment Analysis to successfully determine a correlation between Amazon stock prices and product reviews
+Using Sentiment Analysis to determine a correlation between Amazon stock prices and product reviews